Sowmyakotha1999/IS_PROJECT_2023/README.md

 A key intelligent behavior of our software is from non-trivial automated reasoning through ASP/SPARC and non-trivial ASP/SPARC rules were involved.

 Techniques / method behind the Agent -
+We have used below methods for creating this Agent
 • Develop a Web Application
 • Speech Recognization / Speech to Text conversion
 • ASP Solver